A Monetary History of the United States: Themes

-The money supply (cash + deposits) can be computed from these three numbers.
-The supply shrinks when people withdraw money from the bank, banks hold more reserves, or high-powered money leaves the country (e.g., gold is exported).
+The money supply (cash plus deposits) can be computed from these three numbers.
+The supply shrinks when people withdraw money from the bank, banks hold more reserves, or high-powered money leaves the country (e.g. gold is exported).
 During a crisis, all three can happen.

-Another theme is gold.
-For the time period, it was the unit used for international trade with Europe.
-So even when the US is not on the gold standard, it plays a significant role.
-The authors are precise about the gold standard.
-The authors say the US was on the gold standard from 1879 to 1923.
-That is, paper money could be exchanged for bullion and international trade was settled immediately with gold.
-From 1923 to 1933, the authors say that international trade was "sterilized" by the Fed inflating the money rather than immediately being settled by gold.
+Another theme of the book is gold.
+For the time period, it was the unit used for international trade with Europe, so even when the United States is not on the gold standard (that is, paper money could be exchanged for bullion and international trade was settled immediately with gold), it plays a significant role.
+The authors write that the United States was on the gold standard from 1879 to 1923.
+From 1923 to 1933, the authors argue that international trade was "sterilized" by the Federal Reserve inflating the money rather than immediately being settled by gold.
 Lastly, they term the period from 1934 to 1960 (when the book was published) as a "managed standard".
-Paper money cannot be exchanged for bullion.
-The authors compare gold to a subsidized commodity, like grain.
+Paper money cannot be exchanged for bullion, and the authors compare gold to a subsidized commodity like grain.

-Another theme is silver.
-China and Mexico used it for their currency and the US used it for smaller coins.
-From 1879 to 1897, there was a populist push to switch the gold-backed dollar to silver.
-The US Treasury bought silver, but that didn't help when the country was on gold.
-Later, during the Great Depression, the US bought gold at inflated prices to help silver miners.
-The result was tragic for the money supplies of China and Mexico.
+Another book's theme is silver.
+China and Mexico used it for their currency and the United States used it for smaller coins.
+From 1879 to 1897, there was a populist push (bimetallism) to switch the gold-backed dollar to silver.
+The United States Department of the Treasury bought silver but that did not help when the country was on gold.
+Later during the Great Depression, the United States bought silver at inflated prices to help silver miners.
+According to Friedman and Schwartz, the result was tragic for the money supplies of China and Mexico.

-The authors measure the velocity of money.
-The authors talk about it a lot, but do not make any conclusions about it.

-Lastly, a theme is decision making at the Federal Reserve.
-The authors try to find out the people making the decisions and what information they had.
-Probably just as important is the decision making process.
-The NY Fed Bank initially lead the decision making process, but eventually it migrated to the Federal Reserve Board in Washington, DC.
-To a lesser extent, the Secretary of the Treasury's decisions are included.
+In their book, the authors measure the velocity of money.
+While discussing this significantly, they ultimately did not make any conclusions about it.
+Lastly, another theme of the book is the decision making at the Federal Reserve.
+The authors also try to find out the people making the decisions and what information they had, perhaps just as important is the decision-making process.
+The Federal Reserve Bank of New York initially led the decision-making process but eventually migrated to the Federal Reserve Board in Washington, D.C.
+To a lesser extent, the United States Secretary of the Treasury's decisions were included.